microsoft/bedrock/docs/firstWorkload/README.md

 For this walkthrough, we will use one Service Principal to deploy with Terraform and for the AKS cluster itself.

-> In practice you will have seperate Service Principals for each with scopes set appropriatly to the correct resources.
+> In practice you will have separate Service Principals: one for deploying with terraform and one for each AKS cluster deployed.
+The AKS cluster Service principle is used by cluster provider to create resources like load balancers and should only [have enough permissions to interact with the resources need by the cluster](https://docs.microsoft.com/en-us/azure/aks/kubernetes-service-principal#delegate-access-to-other-azure-resources).
+The terraform Service Principal will require the ability to create and modify any resources in the terraform modules deployed.
 See more on [Service Principals](https://github.com/microsoft/bedrock/tree/master/cluster/azure#create-an-azure-service-principal)

 1. [login to the Azure CLI](https://docs.microsoft.com/en-us/cli/azure/authenticate-azure-cli):